Meric Gertler: Awards and honours

 Gertler has also been a Fellow of the Royal Society of Canada since 2003.

 He received the 2014 Distinguished Alumni Award from the University of California, Berkeley and the 2014 Distinguished Scholarship Honor from the Association of American Geographers (AAG).

 In May 2012, he was awarded an honorary Doctor of Philosophy degree from Sweden's Lund University, for his exceptional contributions to the fields of economic geography and regional development.
 In the same year, he was made an Academician of the Academy of Social Sciences (UK), becoming the first University of Toronto scholar inducted and one of only two Canadian members of the Academy.

-He has been a Senior Fellow of the University of Toronto's Massey College since 2000.
+He has been a Senior Fellow of Massey College since 2000.

 A textbook co-edited by Gertler, the Oxford Handbook of Economic Geography, received the Choice Magazines "Outstanding Academic Book" award.

 He won the 2007 Award for Scholarly Distinction from the Canadian Association of Geographers.

 In December 2015, Gertler was awarded the Order of Canada with the grade of member.
 He was elected as a Corresponding Fellow of the British Academy in 2015.